Drugs and Chemicals

-- Cholesterol-Lowering drugs - These drugs bind thyroid hormones, and a minimum of four to five hours should elapse between taking these drugs and thyroid hormones.
+- Cholesterol-Lowering drugs (statins) - These drugs bind thyroid hormones, and a minimum of four to five hours should elapse between taking these drugs and thyroid hormones.

 - Oxymetazoline Hydrochloride - a sympathomimetic, an alpha-adrenoreceptor stimulant used in nasal decongestants.
 This drug works indirectly through the release of Noradrenaline from sympathetic nerve endings.
 This drug should have a warning on to administer with caution to patients with heart, kidney and thyroid disorders, diabetes and hypertension.

 Hypothyroidism Contra-Indicated on the Patient Information Leaflet (PIL)